MetaviewAI/competency-exercises/Product Engineering/Problem Solving (Task Scheduling).md

 ### Exercise

-**In this exercise, we want you to implement an application that coordinates the scheduling/allocation of a large number of tasks.**
+**In this exercise, we want you to implement an application that exploits Data Annotator parallelism to complete the entire set of a large number of tasks, as quickly as possible.**

 We will define a list of tasks, and their dependencies, in a JSON file that looks like this: